Counties 1 Midlands West (South): Promotion play-offs

-2008–09 promotion play-offs
+2008–09 promotion play-off

 As mentioned above the 2008–09 promotion play-offs in Midlands 3 were different due to RFU restructuring for the following season.
 The two runners-up with the worst league records in the four regional divisions at this level had to face each other for the final promotion spot, with the team with the superior league record having home advantage.